ervinne13/dutch-comments-checker/README.md

 ![API Request Flow](docs/comment-api-flow-mermaid.png)

-This is project used for studying, so this won't be as polished as actual moderation tools.
+This project is used for studying so this won't be as polished as actual moderation tools.

 Uses a prebuilt pytorch 2.7.1.
 Without the prebuilds, `pip install --no-cache-dir -r requirements.txt` will probably run for more than an hour.
 I stopped trying at 1hr 40 minutes so I'm unsure if it would take more than 2.
 I just rebuilt the *.whl files from an existing venv i have locally and ran `pip wheel torch -w ~/torch-wheel`.
 The contents of that is what you see on `prebuilds` folder.